mokobiajane/Card_game/docs/architecture/architecture_description.md

-GENERAL DESCRIPTION:

-Card Game is a multi-player, turn-based card game developed in C++ that simulates classic card game mechanics.
-The game supports both human players and AI opponents.
-Initially designed for a command-line interface, the project is built with scalability in mind, enabling future extensions such as additional game modes, rule variations, and even graphical user interfaces.

- GAME OBJECTIVE:
-- Engagement: Deliver a strategic and fun gameplay experience through interactive card mechanics.
-- Flexibility: Support multiple players (human and AI) and enable various gameplay modes.
-- Expandability: Provide a robust and modular codebase that can be easily extended with new features, such as advanced AI strategies or network multiplayer.
-- Maintainability: Ensure a clean, well-documented repository structure to facilitate ongoing development and testing.

- SCOPE:
-- Initial Focus: Implement core card game features such as deck management, player actions, turn-based gameplay, and rule enforcement.
-- Future Enhancements: Introduce additional game modes, refine AI behavior, develop a graphical user interface, and incorporate networked multiplayer options.

- ~SYSTEM REQUIREMENT:

- Functional Requirements
-1. Deck Management:
-   - Initialize a standard deck of cards with defined suits and ranks.
-   - Enable shuffling of the deck and drawing cards.
+general description:

+This game is a strategic, turn-based card RPG set in a richly designed world where players take on the role of powerful adventurers.
+The gameplay revolves around building a deck of cards that represent attacks, spells, items, equipment, and special abilities.
+Each turn, players draw a hand of cards from their deck and strategically play them to outsmart and overcome enemies on the game board.

+The game features:
+1. Core Gameplay Mechanics:
+   - Deck-building: Players customize their deck by collecting and upgrading cards as they progress through the game.
+   - Turn-based Combat: Players and enemies take turns executing actions in a tactical battle environment.
+   - Effect Management: Cards can inflict status effects like burns, freezes, or healing buffs, adding a layer of depth to gameplay.

-2. Player Interaction:
+2. Player Development:
-   - Support multiple players, each with an individual hand.
-   - Allow players to perform actions such as drawing, playing, and discarding cards.
-3. Turn-Based Gameplay:
-   - Enforce a strict turn order, updating game state based on player actions.
-   - Track rounds and determine winning conditions (e.g., a player empties their hand or reaches a target score).
-4. AI Integration:
-   - Implement an AI module that makes decisions based on the current game state.
-   - Allow seamless switching between human and AI players.
-5. Documentation and Testing:
-   - Include inline documentation (Doxygen-style) for all classes and methods.
-   - Develop a suite of unit, integration, and system tests to validate game mechanics.
+   - Skills and Leveling: Players level up by earning achievement, unlocking new skills and abilities as they grow stronger.
+   - Quest Completion: Engaging quests provide rewards such as gold, cards, or achievements.
+   - Customization: Players can outfit their characters with powerful equipment and learn specialized skills.

+3. Narrative and Exploration:
+   - Embark on epic quests to uncover hidden lore, solve puzzles, and battle legendary foes.

+4. Progression and Achievements:
+   - Players unlock achievements based on milestones or special conditions during gameplay.

+The game integrates strategy, creativity, and storytelling, encouraging players to think critically about their card combinations and turn decisions.
+By blending RPG mechanics with the strategic depth of card games, it offers a unique and engaging experience for players who enjoy both tactical combat and narrative-driven gameplay.

+---

+SYSTEM REQUIREMENT:
  Non-Functional Requirements

-1. Performance:
-   - The game should run smoothly on standard desktop hardware with minimal memory overhead.
+    Performance:    - The game should run smoothly on standard desktop hardware with minimal memory overhead.
-2. Platform Compatibility:
-   - Must compile and run on Windows, Linux, and macOS using standard C++17 (or later).
+    Platform Compatibility:    - Must compile and run on Windows, Linux, and macOS using standard C++17 (or later).
-3. Maintainability:
-   - Follow consistent naming conventions and modular design practices to ensure the codebase is clean and easily extensible.
+    Maintainability:    - Follow consistent naming conventions and modular design practices to ensure the codebase is clean and easily extensible.
-4. User Interface:
-   - Start with a command-line interface that clearly displays game state and prompts.
-   - Design the architecture to allow for a future transition to a graphical interface without major refactoring.
+    User Interface:    - Start with a command-line interface that clearly displays game state and prompts.    - Design the architecture to allow for a future transition to a graphical interface without major refactoring.